-Food security means the ability to secure nutritious, affordable, and culturally appropriate food through healthy systems.
+Food security means the ability to secure nutritious, affordable, and culturally appropriate food.
 High transportation costs for food, environmental changes impacting traditional food sources, and a variety of other factors threaten the current supply of food that Dawson residents depend on.